Wyko/essential_deathworlders/content/books/good-training/5-walk.md

 Faarek lost discipline first, right after the tenth set of flutter kicks, an exercise particularly difficult for Gaoians as that part of their core wasn’t nearly as heavily developed as in humans.
 Humans used their core as an anchor for all their upper body movement, while Gaoians—still functional quadrupeds—use their strong backs instead.
 This had several disadvantages for bipedal and upper-body function.
 Gaoians were built to run on all four paws and that meant their core was designed around that purpose.
 Their abdominal wall evolved primarily to maintain body tone and curl their core and legs back into a ball, ready for the next springing bound forward, driven by the power in their back and their surprisingly large-muscled rear legs.

 And that was exactly what Faarek did.
 Rather than further embarrass himself with a slow, awkward bipedal gait, he dropped his harness, fell seamlessly to all fours and *ran* with such sudden and explosive speed that he managed to overtake all of the humans already on the trail.
-Titan, when he saw he was being swiftly passed, attempted to pour on speed…but it was too late.
+Titan, when he saw he was being swiftly passed, attempted to pour on speed... but it was too late.
 Faarek was there at the finish line waiting for him, panting heavily and smiling, stretching out his legs and raring to run again.

 The humans stood stunned and silent.
 The physical difference on display was startling.
 Standing tall?
 A Gaoian looked to a human like an oddly thin and lanky being, with short, strange legs and a too-long and narrow torso.
 But on all fours?
 Faarek looked sleek, strong, and swift, like a long-haired greyhound or better yet, a soft-furred Irish wolfhound.
 The proportions and shapes weren’t entirely dog-like, but the similarities were clear and obvious.

 Warhorse and Baseball weren’t quite so enamored.

-"Hold up, hold up…what was that?" he asked, running a now very critical eye over the Brothers.
+"Hold up, hold up... what was that?" he asked, running a now very critical eye over the Brothers.
 It was the same evaluating look he had given on that first day, one so deeply predatory it gave them all pause, even the other humans.
 "Regaari, can you do that too?"

 "Yes," he said, expertly keeping the rush of victory out of his words, "We all can."